qzha880/Workshop-4-task/README.md

 - I want to make a start page. (after the user click the mouse, the selection box will appear)

-- * Cannot use a rectangle shape to cover the whole canvas and use mousePressed function to clear the rect. (always items on the top of the rect, if I move rect to the top, the overlap images problem will come up again)
+- * Cannot use a rectangle shape to cover the whole canvas and use mousePressed function to clear the rect. (always have items on the top of the rect, if I move rect to the top, the overlap images problem will come up again)
 - * Experimented with setTimeout and mousePressed function to control when the selection boxes appear. (even the boxes apppeared as I planed, the selections will not work)
   * The code 'selection1 = createSelect();' needs to be in the setup function.